Mutual-Visibility of Tree and Its Line Graphs: Mutual-Visibility of Line Graphs and Iterated Line Graphs of Trees

-\begin{proof} By Theorem~\ref{P5.th1}, the mutual-visibility number of a tree is the number of its leaves:
+\begin{proof} By Lemma~\ref{P5.th1}, the mutual-visibility number of a tree is the number of its leaves.
 Let $G=L(T)$ be the line graph of $T$.
 In \cite{Harary} it is shown that $G$ is a connected block graph in which every cut--vertex lies in exactly two blocks.
 Let $X$ denote the set of cut--vertices of $G$.

 Since $G$ is a connected block graph, Lemma~\ref{P5.lem8}, applies and yields $ \mu(G)=|V(G)\setminus X|$.
 Thus it remains to identify the set $V(G)\setminus X$.
 Let the vertex $v_e$ of $G$ corresponds to an edge $e=uv$ of $T$.
 Such a vertex is a cut--vertex of $G$ precisely when both $u$ and $v$ are non--leaf vertices of $T$.
 Indeed, if $e=uv$ with both $u$ and $v$ non-leaves, then in $T-e$ the vertices $u$ and $v$ lie in distinct components, and every edge incident with $u$ lies in one block of $L(T)$ while every edge incident with $v$ lies in another; hence the vertex $v_e$ of $L(T)$ is a cut–vertex.
 Conversely, if $e$ is incident with a leaf of $T$, then $v_e$ lies in exactly one clique of $L(T)$ and cannot be a cut–vertex.
 Equivalently, $v_e\notin X$ if and only if $e$ is incident with a leaf of $T$.
-Hence
+Hence $V(G)\setminus X = \{ v_e \in V(G) : e\in E(T) \text{ is incident with a leaf of }T \,\}$.